History of viticulture, the ancient Greeks and Romans

 In Cyprus, they established Kition, the forerunner of the city of Larnaca today.
 Further west, they founded colonies in the coastal regions of Spain, effectively acting as the founders of towns and cities such as Cadiz, Malaga, and Ibiza.

 In contrast, across the Straits of Gibraltar, they founded Rabat in what is now Morocco.
-But the foremost colony established by the Phoenicians was the city of Carthage on the site of what is now Tunis in northern Tunisia in the ninth century BC.
+But the first colony the Phoenicians established was the city of Carthage on the site of what is now Tunis in northern Tunisia in the ninth century BC.
 This city-state would create a substantial maritime and territorial empire throughout the Western Mediterranean, sending its traders throughout the region and even exploring far down the Atlantic coast of Africa as far as the Gulf of Guinea.

 The Phoenician Influence in the Mediterranean

-The significance of all of this was that as Phoenician culture spread across the Mediterranean, their wine and other products did as well.
-For instance, the Phoenicians first began storing wine in giant pots, which would become more widely known as amphorae after the Greeks adopted their use.
-The practice of doing so was first popularized across the Mediterranean by the Phoenicians.
+The significance of all of this was that as Phoenician culture spread across the Mediterranean, their wine and other products also did.
+For instance, the Phoenicians first began storing wine in giant pots, becoming more widely known as amphorae after the Greeks adopted their use.
+The Phoenicians first popularised the practice of doing so across the Mediterranean.
 Moreover, they introduced extensive grape cultivation.

 Recent studies have argued that the Mourvedre grape varietal was first introduced to Western Europe by the Phoenicians.
-Thus, the people who inhabited cities like Tyre, Byblos, and Sidon three millennia ago not only colonized the Mediterranean world, they spread wine culture all around it during the Iron Age.
+Thus, the people who inhabited cities like Tyre, Byblos, and Sidon three millennia ago colonized the Mediterranean world and spread wine culture around it during the Iron Age.

 However, the Phoenicians were doomed to be replaced by other cultures, which are far better remembered today.
 After the Dark Ages, new powers such as the Neo-Assyrian Empire, the Neo-Babylonian Empire, and the Achaemenid Persian Empire came to successfully dominate Lebanon’s Phoenician cities Canaan between the eighth and fourth centuries BC.
 Phonecian cities, however, retained their own identities and culture through these centuries.